 Frosty the Snowman ranks right up there with Santa Claus and Rudolph the Red-Nosed Reindeer as one of the most recognizable symbols of the holiday season.
-Learn the beginnings of Frosty the Snowman and how it's grown into a Christmas tradition.
+Learn the beginnings of Frosty the Snowman, and how this character has evolved into a Christmas tradition.

 The Original Story of Frosty

 The story of Frosty the Snowman originated from a Christmas song.
 The lyrics to Frosty the Snowman describe how a group of young children bring their snowman to life with the help of a magical hat.
 The snowman and the children then go on to have a series of adventures before he is forced to say goodbye.
 Sound interesting?
 Learn more about Frosty's story.